jsoref/dpdk/doc/guides/prog_guide/efd_lib.rst

 keys (shown in blue), and keys are mapped to the nearest target in a clockwise fashion.
 Dynamically adding and removing targets with consistent hashing requires only K/n keys to be remapped on average, where K is the number of keys, and n is the number of targets.
-In contrast, in a tradditional hash-based scheme, a change in the number of targets causes nearly all keys to be remapped.
+In contrast, in a traditional hash-based scheme, a change in the number of targets causes nearly all keys to be remapped.